Wilson Harle Standard Terms of Engagement

 Our fees for professional services incorporate the overhead cost of normal secretarial, word processing and other assistance provided to our lawyers.

-- Our charges for office services (which cover internal photocopying, library subscriptions, photocopying and printing, certifying documents, IT equipment, telecommunication services, postage, document storage costs and the like) are established by reference to a scale of charges based on the fee value of the invoice.
+- Our fees for professional services also incorporate the overhead cost of office services (which cover internal photocopying, library subscriptions, photocopying and printing, certifying documents, IT equipment, telecommunication services, postage, document storage costs and the like).

 - In providing the services, we may incur disbursements and payments to third parties on your behalf (including courier costs, external printing and photocopying costs, Ministry of Justice, Ministry of Economic Development and Land Information NZ fees, fees of experts, barristers and overseas lawyers and travel and accommodation costs).
 You authorise us to incur those disbursements that are reasonably required to undertake the services.
 These will be charged separately from our fees and will be separately itemised on our invoices or separately invoiced.
 We will discuss with you any major or unusual disbursement before we incur it and where a material disbursement is likely to be incurred, we may ask that this be paid to us before that cost is incurred.